'We have to think hydrogen from end-to-end'

 Where will this new hydrogen industry itself become an economic opportunity?

 We advise federal states and local authorities in Germany on their hydrogen strategy, such as on the suitability of sites for production purposes.
-This naturally raises questions such as do I produce hydrogen in Baden-Württemberg, where the raw material is needed by industry?
-Or in Schleswig-Holstein, where it is always windy?
-This is vital for these regions, but overall we will only be able and willing to cover up to 15% of our needs in Germany in an economically viable way.
-There are simply places in Northern Europe, North Africa or the Middle East that are better suited to producing green power – where, for example, the sun shines more often and for longer periods of time.
+This naturally raises questions such as: Shouldo I better produce hydrogen in Baden-Württemberg, where the raw material is needed by the industry, or in Schleswig-Holstein, where it is always windy?
+This is vital for these regions, but overall, we will only be able - and willing - to cover up to 15% of our needs in Germany in an economically viable way.
+In fact, there are places in Northern Europe, North Africa or the Middle East that are simply better suited to producing green power – where, for example, the sun shines more often and for longer periods of time.
 We see the opportunities for locations in Europe in plant construction, for example for solar or wind power and especially for electrolysers.
 Or in securing an international market for climate-friendly, green hydrogen with certificates and supporting the digitalisation of the energy transition.

 Do you still see hydrogen as a sensible alternative to battery-powered electric cars?

-In the future, we’ll be moving electrically in very many cases.
-The consumer doesn’t care whether the power for this comes from batteries or from fuel cells.
-The rule of thumb is that small vehicles with a short range run on batteries.
-If vehicles are getting bigger and heavier and I want to travel longer distances, then the fuel cell makes sense, since a battery will be too heavy in relation to the vehicle.
-For example, if I wanted to drive an SUV for 500 km or 600 km, a battery would weigh about 600 kg.
-The hydrogen drive consisting of fuel cell, tank, buffer battery and fuel weighs about 200 kg, i.e. about one third.
+In the future, we’ll be moving around electrically in very many cases.
+Whether the electricity for this mobility comes from the battery or from the fuel cell is irrelevant to the consumer.
+The rule of thumb is that small vehicles, with a short range, run on batteries.
+If vehicles get bigger and heavier, and we want to travel longer distances, then the fuel cell makes sense - since a battery will be too heavy in proportion to the vehicle.
+For example, if I want to drive an SUV with a range of 500 km or 600 km, a battery would weigh about 600 kg.
+The hydrogen drive - consisting of fuel cell, tank, buffer battery and fuel - weighs about 200 kg, i.e. about one third.
 The greater the distance, the clearer the calculation in favour of hydrogen.
-And add to this soft factors such as fuelling behaviour and refuelling time, where a battery comes off worse.
+And add to this a number of soft factors such as fuelling behaviour and refuelling time, where a battery comes off worse.